 Does Baby Shampoo Kill Fleas on Dogs?
 Myth or Truth

-Baby shampoo can work to kill fleas on your dog, but it’s not because it’s baby shampoo.
+Baby shampoo can kill fleas on your dog, but it’s not because it’s baby shampoo.
 In fact, any shampoo can kill fleas if the suds are left to soak in long enough before rinsing off.
 This effectively suffocates the fleas.

 By leaving in the shampoo for 10 minutes or more you will essentially suffocate the fleas.
 They will wash out when you rinse off your dog.

-So while there is some truth in the statement, it’s not because it’s baby shampoo that it works.
+So while there is some truth in the statement, it’s not because it’s specifically baby shampoo that it works.